-All Executive Board members were initially appointed for a term of five years indicating the company's willingness to enter into a long-term arrangement.
+All Executive Board members were initially appointed for a term of five years, indicating Fraport AG's willingness to enter into a long-term arrangement.
 Furthermore, an initial term of five years still represents the common practice among experienced professionals and is therefore in line with the expectations of many potential Executive Board members.